RimuhRimu/runthis.nvim/README.md

 3. {buf3}
 ...

-What command should be executed?(whole command with options): ...
+What command should be executed?(whole command with options): ... //if left empty it will use the shebang in the file
 ```
 now when you save that buffer you'll see a split buffer with the results